|

 A Factory allows creating objects given a class name as a String.

 They are used through pointers to their base class and through virtual functions.
-A Factory is created for a given base class, and subclasses must be registered with ASL_FACTORY_REGISTER()
+A Factory is created for a given base class, and subclasses must be registered with ASL_FACTORY_REGISTER() before use.

-For example, assuming there is a generic possibly abstract base class Animal
+For example, assuming there is a generic possibly abstract base class Animal, we can create a subclass Dog and register it for instantiation by name.

-can be created anywhere only knowing the definition of the abstract class Animal
+Now an object of class Animal can be created anywhere only knowing the definition of the abstract class Animal.

 A Factory can be exported from a dynamic library for use with runtime dynamic loading.
 In this case the library must export its catalog of subclasses with a macro: